 Start a Discussion

 The conversation doesn't have to be with the pastor.
-Maybe it's with whoever is in the car with you on the way home.
-Perhaps you can start an interesting discussion with your question around the coffee table during fellowship time after the service.
-Opening up a conversation allows you to get fresh perspectives from others and teaches you to try and recall what you have heard from the Pastor, in your own words.
+It's with whoever is in the car with you on the way home.
+You can start an interesting discussion with your question around the coffee table during fellowship time after the service.
+Opening a conversation allows you to get fresh perspectives from others and teaches you to try and recall what you have heard from the Pastor, in your own words.
 This will further enforce the point of the message.
 The Bible was written for community engagement!

 What did God want to teach you or remind you of, with this sermon?
 You won't be able to answer if you are not paying attention.